Saint Barthélemy: Festivals and holidays

 Some other festivals held are the Festival Gastronomique (April) and Yacht Festival (May).
 The national holidays observed are the Bastille Day and St. Barthélemy Day (day of adoption of French Constitution).
-Feast of St Louis is held on 1 November when thousands of candles are lit in the evening hours, which is a public holiday.
+All Saints Day is held on 1 November when hundreds of candles are lit in the evening hours.
 All Souls Day is observed on 2 November, and it is a public holiday.

 Music

-The Caribbean, the birthplace of the calypso, méringue, soca, zouk and reggae music influence the culture tremendously.
+The Caribbean is the birthplace of calypso, méringue, soca, zouk and reggae music, which significantly influence the culture.
 The St. Barthélemy Music Festival is a major international performing arts event held every year.

 Cinema

 Film director Dylan Verrechia is originally from St. Barthélemy.

 Cuisine

 French cuisine, West Indian cuisine, Creole cuisine, Italian cuisine and Asian cuisine are common in St. Barthélemy.
 The island has over 70 restaurants serving many dishes and others are a significant number of gourmet restaurants; many of the finest restaurants are located in the hotels.
 There are also several snack restaurants which the French call "les snacks" or "les petits creux" which include sandwiches, pizzas, and salads.
-In West Indian cuisine, steamed vegetables with fresh fish is common; Creole dishes tend to be spicier.
-The island hosts gastronomic events throughout the year, with dishes such as spring roll of shrimp and bacon, fresh grilled lobster, Chinese noodle salad with coconut milk, and grilled beef fillet, etc.
+In West Indian cuisine, steamed vegetables with fresh fish is common; Creole dishes tend to be spicier The island hosts gastronomic events throughout the year, with dishes such as spring roll of shrimp and bacon, fresh grilled lobster, Chinese noodle salad with coconut milk, and grilled beef fillet, etc.

-Restaurants such as Maya's which serves Creole dishes and L'Isola which serves Italian are some of the most popular restaurants on the island.
-Maya's also has a "to go" store where you can take out food on the beach or just take it home.

 In the early 1990s, the island had two cooking schools: the Saint Barts Cooking School which emphasizes classical French cuisine and Cooking in Paradise which emphasizes creole cuisine.